-All patients were treated at the primary author’s private practice, Caring Medical and Rehabilitation Services in Oak Park, Illinois.
+All patients were treated at the primary author’s private practice.
 A premedical student (H.M.) reviewed in-house medical charts of patients who had completed their last Prolotherapy treatment at least one year ago and had MRI documented meniscal pathology.
 This criterion was chosen to give adequate time to determine if the positive effects of the Prolotherapy treatments continued once they were finished.
 H.M. completed phone interviews asking the patients a series of questions with an emphasis on the effect Prolotherapy had on their knee pain, stiffness, and quality of life.

 All patients received the Hackett-Hemwall technique of dextrose Prolotherapy to the knee.
 This included a 15% dextrose, 10% Sarapin and 0.2% lidocaine solution as the base solution.
 Each patient was given an intraarticular injection of 5-10cc of solution.
 Twenty-four of 28 knees received 2IU of human growth hormone added to this base solution.
 Two patients received 3.5cc of Platelet Rich Plasma Prolotherapy (PRPP) injected inside the joint.
 One patient received only base solution and one patient received manganese as an additive.
 Injections were also given along the tender points about the knee, including the medial collateral ligament.
 Patients typically received a total of 30-40cc of solution per treatment visit.
 Patients were seen every four to six weeks.

 All data was analyzed by an independent computer consultant (D.G.), who had no previous knowledge of Prolotherapy.
 A matched sample paired t-test was used to determine statistically significant improvements in the before and after Prolotherapy measurements for pain and stiffness.